ocean-data-factory-sweden/kso/README.md

 ### KSO overview
 The KSO system has been developed to:
 * move and process underwater footage and its associated data (e.g. location, date, sampling device).
-* make this data available to citizen scientist in Zooniverse to annotate the data.
+* make this data available to citizen scientists in Zooniverse to annotate the data.
 * train and evaluate machine learning models (customise [Yolov5][YoloV5] or [Yolov8][YoloV8] models).

 ![koster_info_diag][high-level-overview]